varmoh/Buerokratt-DSL/DSL.md

 9 -- must be the wind
 10 -- Wish I had a dollar
 11 -- Boybands are punishment from heaven
 12 -- must have drugs ro survive
+13 -- I eat mushrooms with smile